If you missed a court session and an order was made in your absence, you cannot file an appeal. You may apply to set aside the order instead.

-The process depends on the type of proceeding:
+The process depends on when the matter commenced and the type of proceeding:

-To appeal, you will first need to apply for leave to appeal before filing an appeal.
+To appeal, you will first need to apply for permission to appeal before filing an appeal.
 Find out the steps to appeal under the simplified proceedings.

 The process depends on whether the hearing was conducted in chambers (not open to the public) or in open court.

-For cases under the simplified proceedings, you will first need to apply for leave to appeal before filing a Notice of Appeal.
+For cases under the simplified proceedings, you will first need to apply for leave or permission to appeal before filing a Notice of Appeal.

-Refer to the following on how you can apply for leave to appeal.
+Refer to the following on how you can apply for leave or permission to appeal.